 After very careful tuning, the piano is still 3 ½ semitones flat in pitch.
 This is nonetheless a marked improvement as before tuning it sounded rather jarringly like several different instruments being played at once!
 According to the piano tuner, it is unlikely that the piano would have been able to be tuned to the correct pitch since around 1900.
 3 ½ semitones flat doesn’t seem too bad, considering that!

 It has been wonderful to learn more about the piano, and understand its rarity and fragility.
-This helps us better care for this taonga and give it the support it needs last into the future.
+This helps us better care for this taonga and give it the support it needs to last into the future.

 Look out for the John Broadwood & Sons piano in the drawing room at KMHG.